Haldelio/Muhammadhanif/README.md

 ## Activitiy
 - 6 January 2026 // I am happy to announce that I'm selected as Silver Category Award, The Outstanding Thesis 2025, Filed of Science and Technology STEM, by GS Khon Kaen University.
+- 10 March 2025// I am happy to announce that I was accepted to join the official research team with a contract agreement at the Department of Geography, Mahasrakam University, for the period March-November 2025.

 ## Degree Research
-* Research Master Degree Thesis.
+* Master Degree Thesis Research.
 Potential of Ground Deformation Monitoring and Trend Analysis of Sinabung Volcano Using DInSAR and Geo-AI. [(2024)](https://kkuir.kku.ac.th/jspui/handle/123456789/39335)

 ## Publications (_2022-Latest_)
 * Weed classification in sugarcane fields in Northeast Thailand from multi-temporal Sentinel-1 and Sentinel-2 data together with random forest algorithm. [(2025)](https://doi.org/10.1016/j.srs.2025.100352)